guand/seng371-project1/README.md

 ###### Threats to validity
 - Not all features will be labeled diligently by the maintainers.
 Similarly, not all features labeled as features may not actually be features.
 Our analysis does not take human error into account.
 - If the project suddently becomes popular, there may be an increase in feature requests, and consequently feature additions to the repo.
-We did not take this into account in our analysis.
+We did not take this into account in our analysis, but this can play a big role in feature additions (see popularity of Bootstrap in Section 4.2.2).
 - Analyzing only three repos out of thousands is not considered as statistically significant.

 ###### Future work